jidongxiao/networksecurity/labs/icmp/README.md

 ### Background

 ICMP Redirects serve many performance benefits.
-Read the notes [here](../../notes/icmp/icmp_redirect.md) to learn the benefits.
+Read the notes [here](../../notes/icmp/icmp_redirect_benefits.md) to learn the benefits.

 But it can also be exploited in attacks, and that is known as the ICMP redirect attack.
 An ICMP redirect attack involves sending ICMP redirect messages to a victim machine.
 These messages instruct the victim to use a different gateway (the attacker's machine) for reaching a particular destination.

 ### Requirement

-In this lab, you will disrupt a victim machine's connection to a video streaming service.
+In this lab, you will use the ICMP redirect attack to disrupt a victim machine's connection to a video streaming service.

 ### Setup